nchah/freebase-triples/README.md

 # mql-scripts

-A reflection and review of Freebase.com and the (now deprecated) Metaweb Query Language (MQL).
+A reflection and review of [Freebase.com](http://www.freebase.com) and the (now deprecated) Metaweb Query Language (MQL).

+# Freebase

+The [Freebase](https://en.wikipedia.org/wiki/Freebase) Wikipedia article provides a good overview of its beginnings at Metaweb Technologies, Inc., its acquisition by Google in 2010, and its eventual shutdown and move to Wikidata.
+Freebase accepted queries to its vast stores of data through the Metaweb Query Language (MQL).

 # Sample MQL Scripts